JesusJimenezG/dots-C/README.md

 # dots-C
-Simply dot game withouth graphic interface made in C language.
+Simply dot game withouth graphic interface made in C programing language.
 A project I did for the university.

 Game language is on spanish and some feautures are yet unfinished like EXIT and RESTART options.
 Game uses Windows header #include <windows.h>